English Department

 Prerequisite: Introduction to Media Communications

-Junior students, who have successfully completed the introductory course, will learn the hands-on techniques associated with video and television production.
+Junior students who have successfully completed the introductory course, will learn the hands-on techniques associated with video and television production.
 Emphasis will be placed on either live television production or pre-recorded productions.
 In both cases, students will learn how to operate the television studio, anchor news shows, videotape events, and engage in high-end video editing.
 Video editing will be performed on non-linear editing systems equipped with Final Cut editing software.
 The aim of this course is to allow students to apply the theoretical skills learned in the introductory class as they learn the hands-on skills required to succeed in the advanced class offered to seniors.
 Productions are aired on close-circuited television in the high school and on the community cable channel 6.
 Students will be required to commit time to projects in the afternoon, evening, and occasionally during the school day to videotape events throughout the district.
 This course runs on even years.

 Media Communications 2 (11998)